The data fabric for the agent economy.

 $ pip install manifold

-We'll only email you about product updates and early access.
+We'll only email you about beta access and product updates.
 Nothing else.